 Figure A5.
-Contest Submission by 'The Yak Collective'.
+Contest submission by 'The Yak Collective'.
 The pictured design is intended to scavenge material to form a protective shell around a mobile rover.
+Content submission by 'The Yak Collective'.
+Reproduced with permission.

 Figure A6.
-Contest Submission by Maier Fenster.
-A miniature robot emulates the ballooning behviour of spiders to move around its environment.
+Contest submission by Maier Fenster.
+A miniature robot emulates the ballooning behaviour of spiders to move around its environment.
+Content submission by Maier Fenster.
+Reproduced with permission.